-There are a number of measures that we could use to help support supplies during a drought.
+We have a number of options that we could use to help support our usual supplies during a drought.
 These actions include balancing reservoir stocks, drought operation of sources, re-commissioning of unused sources, changes to abstraction licence agreements and reduction in reservoir compensation flows.

-In severe resource conditions, where drought orders or drought permits to alter abstraction licence conditions are required, there would be close consultation with the Environment Agency and relevant environmental organisations.
+In severe conditions, where drought orders or drought permits to alter abstraction licence conditions are required, we would consult closely with the Environment Agency and other relevant stakeholders such as environmental organisations and recreation or community groups.